Rockport, Massachusetts: The labor movement in Rockport quarries

-On May 10, 1899, a number of Finnish strikers were arrested for their labor activism.
-On April 20, 1899, a group of two hundred Finns rallied and worked its way to the quarry shanties, armed with clubs and stones, eventually converging on the Italian workers who had taken refuge in the boiler house, even going so far as to pull the shutters off the building.
+On May 10, 1899, several Finnish strikers were arrested for their activism.
+On April 20, 1899, a group of 200 Finns rallied and worked its way to the quarry shanties, armed with clubs and stones, eventually converging on the Italians, who had taken refuge in the boiler house, even going so far as to pull the shutters off the building.
 Eventually, the strikers dispersed when one member was shot in the foot.
-The Italian worker groups were quite frightened of the Finnish strikers, and many of them ended up heading back to Boston after this incident.
+The Italians were quite afraid of the Finnish strikers, and many of them returned to Boston after this incident.

 On June 8, 1899, a bombing, suspected by police to be the work of strikers or someone invested in the strike, destroyed one of the company buildings inhabited by a John Nelson and six other workers who refused to join the strike.
-Fortunately, the workers were uninjured.
+The workers were not injured.
 Three Finns were arrested on suspicion of the crime.
 They later fled Rockport to avoid trial.

-Eventually, the Finns and their fellow strikers would win the right to a nine-hour work day and time-and-a-half for overtime work, and assurances that the company would not discriminate against any of the over 2,000 workers who participated in the strike.
-During the early years of the twentieth century, quarry workers would strike for other rights with the support of their unions, notably in 1902, 1908, and 1916.
-The quarries eventually closed down operations in the Great Depression.
-Two explanations are possible for the closing of the quarry—the introduction of new building materials such as poured concrete and quarry workers' continued movement for higher wages into the 1920s.
-Swedish and Finnish workers continued to work in the quarries until their closure, and have left a distinct mark on the cultural heritage of Rockport.
+Eventually, the Finns and their fellow strikers won the right to a nine-hour work day and time-and-a-half for overtime work, and assurances that the company would not discriminate against any of the over 2,000 workers who participated in the strike.
+During the early 20th century, quarry workers struck for other rights with the support of their unions, notably in 1902, 1908, and 1916.
+The quarries closed during the Great Depression.
+Two explanations are possible for the closures—the introduction of new building materials such as poured concrete and quarry workers' continued movement for higher wages into the 1920s.
+Swedes and Finns worked in the quarries until they closed and left a mark on Rockport's culture.